 Make sure to call ahead before going to a bank where you don’t have an account.
 Also, bring several pieces of ID, so the bank will be certain the right person is getting the cash.
 Most accepted forms of ID include:

 Be aware that prepaid debit cards may come with monthly fees — for example, a Wells Fargo card has a monthly fee of $5.
-As with other debit cards, you may also be charged a fee for withdrawing money from out-of-network ATMs.
+As with other debit cards, you also may be charged a fee for withdrawing money from out-of-network ATMs.

 The prepaid debit card option makes sense if you need to cash checks regularly, especially for larger amounts of money.